-Within our network, the Alliance of European Voluntary Service Organizations, more than 20,000 volunteers travel to international Workcamps around the world every year.
-This exchange often has many positive effects on the volunteers, and also on the local communities and organisations which are involved in organising the projects.
+Within our network, the Alliance of European Voluntary Service Organizations, more than 20'000 volunteers travel to international Workcamps around the world every year.
+This exchange often has many positive effects on the volunteers as well as the local communities and organizations which are involved in organizing the projects.

-At the same time, participating in an international Workcamp means you are making your way to another region, country, or even continent.
-We are aware that air travel in particular does not have the best impact on the climate and the environment.
-And sometimes the local population does not benefit from increased tourism at all.
-So how can you make your trip as sustainable as possible?
+At the same time, participating in an international Workcamp means you are making your way to another region, country or even continent and might require air travel which we know does not have the best impact on the environment.
+Also, not always does the local population appreciate or benefit from increased tourism.
+So, how can you make your trip as appropriate as possible?

 Avoid air travel

-Although in many cases it may take a little longer to reach your destination; you are doing the climate a great favor when you travel by train, bus, ride, bike or even hitchhiking instead of buying a flight with a budget airline.
-Especially within Europe, this is easily possible.
-Also check the "Sustainable Transport Infosheet".
+Although in many cases it may take a little longer to reach your destination you are doing the climate a great favor when you travel by train, bus, bike or even hitchhike, instead of boarding a budget airline.
+Especially within Europe this is easily done.
+Have a look at the "Sustainable Transport Infosheet" for more details on travel options.

-You can search for international connections for trains, buses and ferries and book tickets online, for example, on the following sites:
+You can search for international connections for trains, buses and ferries and book tickets online on the following sites:

 -